-As discussed above, the input of the results of the geological data collection process into a geological model, preferably by the engineering geologists themselves, is an important part of the development of the understanding of the geological processes that control the rock mass behaviour.
-Deficiencies and anomalies in the data become obvious during this model construction process and these provide useful guidance to the geologists in the development of further site investigation programmes.
+The input of the results of the geological data collection process into a geological model should preferably be carried out by an engineering geologist.
+Deficiencies and anomalies in the data become obvious during this model construction process which provide useful guidance to the development of future site investigation programmes.